Executive Director, Alaska Association of Elementary School Principals

 Executive Director, Association of Wisconsin School Administrators

-Jim Lynch serves as the Executive Director of the Association of Wisconsin School Administrators where he has worked since 1994.
-He earned his bachelor’s degree in public communication and his master’s degree in public policy from the University of Wisconsin-Madison.
-He and his wife, Julie, live in Madison, WI and have two adult children, Luca and Francesca.
+Jim Lynch serves as the Executive Director of the Association of Wisconsin School Administrators.
+He received his BA in Public Communication and Address and his MA in Public Policy and Administration from the University of Wisconsin-Madison.

 Former President, National Association of Elementary School Principals